phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_rmsd.md

 <a href="https://matplotlib.org/" target="_blank">Matplotlib</a>

-## Getting Started

-It is recommended that you create a workspace for storing created files when using ProDy or storing protein .pdb files.
-Make sure you are in your workspace before starting up IPython.
+It is recommended that you create a workspace for storing created files when using ProDy or storing protein `.pdb` files.
+Make sure you are in this workspace before starting up IPython.

 ~~~ python
 ipython --pylab
 ~~~

-Import functions and turn interactive mode on (only need to do this once per session).
+First, import needed packages and turn interactive mode on (you only need to do this once per session).

 ~~~
 In[#]: from pylab import *